What is EDI ?

 Empowers you to begin exchanging EDI with your trading partners today… all you need is an internet connection!

-Commport is qualified to manage all aspects of your EDI relationships for you (trading partners/retail partners).
+Let Commport manage ALL aspects of your EDI relationships for you (trading partners/retail partners, etc.)